jt-lanl/cov-voc/README.md

 EMBERS (not an acronym...yet!) creates colorful stacked barplots that show how variant counts vary over time.
 These are like the "blue wave" plots in our original D614G paper, but with many more variants and many more colors.

-The variants used in `embers` are defined in a "color mutation" file, two typical lines of which look like:
+The variants used in `embers` are defined in a "color mutation" file, described below

-    DarkGreen [N501Y,D614G]!
-N501Y
-    Orange [H69-,V70-,Y144-,N501Y,A570D,D614G,P681H,T716I,S982A,D1118H] B.1.1.7 UK VOC

-Each line contains a `ColorName`, a `[MutationString]`, possibly a `!` symbol, and then a `VariantName`.
-In the second line above, the "UK VOC" is ignored.

 # SECONDARY PROGRAMS